omwah/meetup2md/README.rst

 Configuring
 ===========

+If no config filename is specified on the command line with the --config option then meetup2md will look for a config at: $HOME/.meetup2md.cfg.

-Edit the [events] section of app.cfg using the long names of the various arguments supplied on the command line:
+Edit the [events] section of the config using the long names of the various arguments supplied on the command line:

 .. sourcecode:: shell-session